chidanyamele/data-portfolio/README.md

 # data-portfolio
-Portfolio of data analytics projects demonstrating my skills in Python, SQL, and Tableau.
+Portfolio of data analytics projects demonstrating skills in Python, SQL, and Tableau.

 🛠️ Currently updating with new projects.